 Yet, your recruitment communications with a candidate are the lifeline tying them to the job.
-On the employer side, you have the applicant’s resume, interview, reference checks to make a judgement call about them.
-On the candidate’s side, however, the information pool they have to make a decision is much more limited.
+On the employer side, you have the applicant’s resume, interview, and reference checks to make a judgment call about them.
+On the candidate’s side, however, the information pool they have to decide is much more limited.
 How you interact with them makes up a big piece of that knowledge pool, and it can weigh heavily on their decision to accept or reject an offer.

 It makes sense, then, to place a high priority on getting candidate communication right.
 To help you do so, we’ve outlined the do’s and don’ts for interacting with candidates to serve as a communication playbook.
 Before we dive into those, let’s take a look at why candidate communication is so important in the first place.

 When applying for jobs, candidates crave communication.
-In a survey¹ of more than 5,000 workers and 2,000 hiring managers, CareerBuilder found that 84% of candidates expect a personal email response acknowledging their application.
+In a survey of over 5,000 workers and 2,000 hiring managers, CareerBuilder found that 84% of candidates expect a personal email response acknowledging their application.
 Thirty-six percent of them expect to be updated throughout the entire process.
 And yet, only 26% of employers proactively let candidates know where they’re at in the hiring process.

-It makes sense for candidates to be curious about where they stand when interviewing, but you might be surprised to learn that a majority of them also base future purchasing decisions on their hiring experience.
+It makes sense for candidates to be curious about where they stand when interviewing.
+Still, you might be surprised to learn that most of them also base future purchasing decisions on their hiring experience.
 Fifty-eight percent say they’re less likely to buy from a company they’ve applied to if they didn’t get a response to their application.
-That number jumps to 65% if they didn’t hear back after an interview.
+That number jumps to 65% if they don’t hear back after an interview.

-It’s clear that stronger, more consistent recruitment communication leads to a better candidate experience, which has direct impacts on the business beyond the recruiting department.
+Stronger, more consistent recruitment communication leads to a better candidate experience, directly impacting the business beyond the recruiting department.

 We’ve established that candidates expect to hear from you once they’ve applied.
-This is even more pressing in such a tight job market when many applicants are applying for multiple openings at once.
-It’s not only a good practice for the benefit of your employer brand; it’s a common courtesy to candidates who took the time to apply.
+This is even more pressing in such a tight job market when many applicants are applying for multiple openings simultaneously.
+It’s not only a good practice to benefit your employer brand; it’s a common courtesy to candidates who took the time to apply.

 Thankfully, you don’t need to spend all day sending emails to dozens of candidates.
 Automation tools make it easy to schedule an instant follow-up email that goes out upon receipt of an application.
 You can even leverage this email as an opportunity to help the candidate learn more about your company by sharing some of your recruitment marketing materials.

 In the candidate communication game, technology is your friend.
-By combining pre-built message templates with the power of automation, it’s easy to build a seamless follow-up machine that keeps candidates engaged and keeps your hiring process moving forward with little effort on your part.
+Combining pre-built message templates with the power of automation makes it easy to build a seamless follow-up machine that keeps candidates engaged and your hiring process moving forward with little effort.